PathDump/PathDump/controller/README.md

 sudo ./agent.py <config file>
 ```

-A configuration file (\<config file\>) should be specified. 'sudo' can be omitted
+A configuration file (\<config file\>) should be specified. 'sudo' can be
-again if the user owns the directory.
+omitted again if the user owns the directory.

 ## Dependency

-An external Python package called 'watchdog' is required.
+External Python packages (Flask and watchdog) are required.
 The installation
-script attempts to install the package using pip.
+script attempts to install the packages using pip.

 ## Additional notes